QuantumBFS/FLOYao.jl/README.md

 $$
     ⟨ψ_i|O|ψ_i⟩
 $$
-where $|ψ_i⟩$ is a computational basis state and $O$ a string of Majorana operators and thus using linearity of the expectation value it is possible to efficiently calculate the expectation value of any observable that can be expanded in a sum of polynomially (in the number of qubits) many products of Majorana operators.
+where $|ψ_i⟩$ is a computational basis state and $O$ a string of Majorana operators and thus, using linearity of the expectation value, it is possible to efficiently calculate the expectation value of any observable that can be expanded in a sum of polynomially (in the number of qubits) many products of Majorana operators.
 (See also [Classical simulation of noninteracting-fermion quantum circuits](https://arxiv.org/abs/quant-ph/0108010) again for details).
-If you need expectation values of higher order (in the number of Majorana operators involved) observables, feel free to open a PR!
+If you need expectation values of higher order (in the number of Majorana operators involved) observables, feel free to open a pull request!

 ### "Hidden" FLO circuits
 `Yao.jl` allows to express the same circuit in different forms.
 E.g.